DAHLIA CARE

 Unless you live in USDA hardiness zones 8 - 11, you'll want to dig up and store your dahlia tubers if you want to replant them next season.

 If you're in zone 7 and below and don't want to go through the trouble of digging and storing your tubers, leave them in the ground to decompose and nourish your soil for next season's dahlias.
-Just be sure to sign up for our mailing list below to be notified of next season's tuber sale so you can replace them!
+Just be sure to subscribe to our newsletter to be notified of next season's tuber sale so you can replace them!

 Take care that the tubers don't freeze at any point during the digging, washing, dividing and storing process because a frozen tuber is a dead tuber.

-Digging: After the first frost, cut the plants back 3 - 4 inches above the ground.
+Digging: After your dahlias have been in the ground for at least 120 days, you're free to dig them up!
+You can wait until after the first frost but you certainly don't have to.
+When you're ready to start digging, start by cutting the plants back to 3 - 4 inches above the ground.
 If there's no rain in your forecast, wait a week to begin digging tubers, if possible, to allow eyes to swell and make dividing easier.

 When ready to dig, carefully loosen the soil 12" out from the plant with a digging fork then gently lift the tuber clump out of the soil.
 Don't shake the dirt off of it because you could break tuber necks.

 Dividing: If you want to increase the amount of dahlia plants you'll have for next season, you'll want to divide your tuber clumps.
-Tubers may be divided at this point, or you can wait and do it during the winter or early next spring.
+Tubers may be divided right after you've washed them, or you can wait and do it during the winter or early next spring.
 To cut down on virus and disease transfer, sanitize shears between each clump.
 This video demonstrates how to locate the eyes and make cuts accordingly.

-Storing: Tubers can be stored in several ways; cardboard boxes, paper bags, plastic bags, plastic wrap or large plastic storage tubs with peat moss or coarse vermiculite.
+Storing: Tubers can be stored in many ways; cardboard boxes, paper bags, plastic bags, plastic wrap or large plastic storage tubs with coarse vermiculite, peat moss or wood shavings.
+I would suggest asking other dahlias growers in your same area (you can find them on FB) how they store their tubers to get an idea of what works best in your climate.

 The Dahlia Doctor has some great information on the storage of dahlia tubers.
 You can read it here.